darrenowsley/spokane_businesses/README.md

 The image illustrates how to use the "View" feature to filter specific data.
 In this example, the "View by Business_Types" was applied and filtered to show only Beauty Salons.
 To gain further insights, a nested view—"View by Legal Status"—was added, refining the data to display only Beauty Salons that opened between 2022 and 2024.

 ![Beauty Salons Malloy](https://github.com/darrenowsley/spokane_businesses/blob/main/images/BeautySalonsMalloy.png?raw=true)

-Below are the results for the code above, showing a total of 79 beauty salons opened in 2022 - 2024 by their legal status and their percentage to total businesses.
+The results from the code above show a total of 159 Beauty Salons that opened between 2022 and 2024, categorized by their legal status.
+Additionally, the results include the percentage each legal status represents out of the total businesses.